vrurg/vrurg.github.io/_posts/2022-04-23-Lock-Benchmarking.md

 Pretty simple, isn't it?
 Let's see what are the specs of this approach:

-1. It is blocking, same as `Lock`
+1. It is blocking, akin to `Lock`
-2. It fast (will get back to this later)
+2. It's fast (will get back to this later)
 3. The lock operation might be a CPU hog

-Item 2 is currently speculative, but guessable.
-Contrary to `Lock`, we don't use a system call but base the lock on a purely computational trick.
+Item 2 is speculative at this moment, but guessable.
+Contrary to `Lock`, we don't use a system call but rather base the lock on a purely computational trick.

-Item 3 is apparent because even though `Lock` doesn't release it's thread for Raku scheduler, it does release CPU core to the system.
+Item 3 is apparent because even though `Lock` doesn't release it's thread for Raku scheduler, it does release a CPU core to the system.

 ## Benchmarkers, let's go benchmarking!

-As I found myself in between of two big tasks today, I decided to scratch this itch is comparing different ways of locking.
-Apparently, we have three different kinds of locks, based upon different techniques.
-But aside of that, we also have two different approaches to using them.
-One is manual locking/unlocking withing a block.
+As I found myself in between of two big tasks today, I decided to make a pause and scratch the itch of comparing different approaches to locking.
+Apparently, we have three different kinds of locks at our hands, each based upon a specific approach.
+But aside of that, we also have two different modes of using them.
+One is explicit locking/unlocking withing the protected block.
 The other one is to use a wrapper method `protect`, available on `Lock` and `Lock::Async`.
-There is no data type for atomic locking, but this we can do ourselves.
+There is no data type for atomic locking, but this is something we can do ourselves and have the method implemented the same way, as `Lock` does.

 Here is the code I used: